15 Best Upper Ab Exercises To Get Perfect Six Pack Abs

 How To Do It

-1. Get in a side plank position by lying on your right side on the floor with your left foot rested on top of the inner side of your right foot and your left arm rested on top of your left side.
+1. Get in a side plank position by lying on your right side on the floor.
+Your left foot should rest on top of the inner side of your right foot, and your left arm should rest on top of your left side.

 3. Lift your torso until your right upper arm is straight underneath you, with your elbow bent 90 degrees and your forearm flat on the floor.
 Extend your left arm over your head.